LaunchCodeEducation/helloworld/_sources/01_WhatIsCode/your_first_program.rst

 "Hello, World!" will be your first program, as well.
 And yes, this short program is the namesake of this course!
 Let's get started.

 In the editor below, type the following. *Do not copy/paste the code.* You'll learn best by typing, trying, and tweaking.
-When you've finished typing, hit the green "Run" button to execute the code, and observe the output.
+When you've finished typing, hit the blue "Run" button to execute the code and observe the output.

 .. code-block:: python